w3c/guide/process/coc-incident-resolution-ombuds.md

 Where it is beneficial to the continued functioning of W3C, a high-level summary of results and actions from a reported incident may be communicated to the membership, for example if an individual is suspended from a working group or from being a chair in any working group.
 Otherwise, results and actions should be kept confidential.

 ## Filing a Formal Complaint
-If a participant feels they have exhausted all other options without sufficient resolution, they may file a formal complaint.
+After reviewing tEQuitable's resources and directly working with an ombuds, you may feel you have exhausted all options without sufficient resolution.
+If all options have been explored, you may file a formal complaint with W3C Legal at [CoC@w3.org](mailto:CoC@w3.org).
+This email is accessible by Christine Gefaell and Catrina Ahlbach only and is not archived.
+The Legal team may reach out to other members of the Team if deemed beneficial.
 Please note that the third-party (or outside) ombuds service (“service”) allows you to remain anonymous to W3C; however, the formal complaint process requires you to contact one or both of the following members of W3C Staff.
 Please note regardless whether you contact one or both of the following, they collaborate unless you specifically ask them to work alone:

 * Christine Gefaell, W3C Director of Legal & Compliance [christine@w3.org](mailto:christine@w3.org)
-* Catrina Ahlbach, W3C Chief of Staff [atrina@w3.org](mailto:catrina@w3.org)
+* Catrina Ahlbach, W3C Chief of Staff [catrina@w3.org](mailto:catrina@w3.org)

 Prepare as much factual detail as you can.
 You may want to take the time to write down some of the details of the incident ahead of time, to help pull out the objective facts including the date(s) and names of those who may have been involved or witnessed the incident.